Angel777d/py-telegram-bot-api/README.md

-# SimpleTGBotApi
+# Simple Telegram Bot API

-Simple Python telegram bot API
+Designed to be a light, one-file wrapper, representing API structure.